Top Christian broadcaster fighting government demand for 'public shaming rule' * WorldNetDaily * by Bob Unruh

 The government right now is trying to delay the case at the 5th U.S. Circuit Court of Appeals because other plaintiffs also have raised their concerns, but it is theDove case that would, when and if it is decided, go further.

-Perry Atkinson, president and CEO of the broadcaster, told WND that his organization, unlike many avenues for communication in 2024 America, is highly regulated.
+Perry Atkinson, president and CEO of the broadcaster, told WND that his organization, unlike many avenues for communication in 2024 America, is already highly regulated.

 The FCC had proposed, some time back, to monitor and record the makeup of staffs, but had delayed its plan.
-Now it’s on the move again..
+Now it’s on the move again.

 Atkinson explained that making public the “diversity, equity and inclusion” factors about his employees could be used by detractors to create problems for the broadcaster, including when periodic license renewals are at issue.